silarin/hello-world/README.md

 # hello-world
-Repository for Python scripts and SQL which I created in my course of work.
+Repository for Python scripts and SQL which I created.